npmcomponent/jh3y-draggable/Readme.md

 There are also options you can pass in to configure the draggables behaviour.
 These are as follows:

-	pens: NodeList/array of elements - These define element that a draggable will snap into.
+	pens: NodeList/array of elements - Define elements that a draggable will snap into.
-	allowedOutOfPen: true/false - This defines whether a draggable can be dragged out of pens or whether it must always be contained within one of its defined pens.
+	roam: true/false [default: true] - Defines whether a draggable can be dragged out of pens or whether it must always be contained within one of its defined pens.
-	contained: true/false - This defines whether a draggable can be dragged outside of its parent or not.
+	contained: true/false [default: false] - Defines whether a draggable can be dragged outside of its parent or not.
+	vertical: true/false [default: true] - Defines whether a draggable can be dragged vertically.
+	horizontal: true/false [default: true] - Defines whether a draggable can be dragged horizontally.
+	ghosting: true/false [default: false] - Define whether draggable has ghosting effect (see demo).

 An example of passing in options for pens:

 	var myPennedDrag = new draggable(element, {
 		pens: document.querySelector('.pen')
 	});

+There are also some methods you can use on your draggable:

+	setPens(bool): set pen elements for draggable to snap to. setContained(bool): set whether a draggable is contained. setRoam(bool): set whether a draggable can roam outside of pens. setVertical(bool): set whether a draggable can be dragged vertically. setHorizontal(bool): set whether a draggable can be dragged horizontally. setGhosting(bool): set whether a draggable has the ghosting effect.

+Example:

+	var myDrag = new draggable(element);
+	myDrag.setGhosting(true);

 Examples of all these behaviours can be seen in the [demo](http://jsfiddle.net/PvDLp/6/) or in the [example](https://github.com/jheytompkins/draggable/blob/master/example.html) page.